Author: Jennie Simpson

 Sorry it’s been so long since I last posted.
 I’ve been without Internet and finally gave up and installed an app on my phone that allows me to post!!

 SO!!
 We spent our first official night in the RV at Beaver Bend State Park in Oklahoma!
 It was perfect for our first night.
-Close enough to town that we could just go get food, but far enough from town that we felt we weren’t in town!
+Close enough to town that we could just go get food, but far enough from town that we felt like we weren’t in town!

-We pulled in around 4 in the afternoon and immediately went for some food!
-When we got back we looked around the campsite a little.
-We were close to a river.
-Nestled in the woods.
-It really was a great campsite.
+We pulled into our campsite around 4 in the afternoon and immediately went for some food!
+When we got back we looked around the campground a little.
+We were close to a river and nestled in the woods.

-The next morning we found some breakfast and then took time for a hike.
-It was up and down the mountain side and I found out just how out of shape I really am!!
+The next morning we found some breakfast and then took time for a short hike.
+The trail went up and down the mountain side and I found out just how out of shape I really am!!
 Whooweee!!!
 My legs were on fire!!!
-We crossed this little stream that only one of us fell in.
-(It wasn’t me!)

 After stretching our legs we hopped back in the car/RV and headed on down the road.
 This area of Oklahoma is really gorgeous!!
-We are already wanting to go back and take the time to actually see it instead of just driving through.
+We’re already wanting to go back and take the time to actually see it instead of just driving through.
 If you have a chance to go you really should!

 Now that I can post from my phone, I’ll be keeping y’all up to date more frequently!